Read everything? Sounds good? Go ahead and register an account to join us. Or if you are already a member, log in right down here:

 Subforums: LAKE DUO DULCIS

-Quite possibly the most normal, comforting town in the region, Campana Town is a hub for breeders, farmers, and the odd trainer, proudly boasting the official -type gym of the island's league - a point of pride for such a small settlement.
+Quite possibly the most normal, comforting town in the region, Campana Town is a hub for breeders, ranchers, and the odd trainer, proudly boasting the official -type gym of the island's league - a point of pride for such a small settlement.
 Made up of a series of gently rolling hills, Campana's homes are built into the earth, creating a hidden city of tunnels and passageways - and making it a good place to hide away from the pressures of city life.
 Because their entire infrastructure is built into the earth, mining is hugely important in Campana, with much of their income coming from the accidental excavation of precious metals and gems, including Eviolite.
 With an almost startlingly mixed population, Campana welcomes outsiders with open arms, and has become a mini hub of diversity, with the original culture being nearly lost by this point in time.
 Older natives do have a heavy Irish brogue, however, and most of the population is white.

 Both larger and more heavily populated than its sister-town of Campana, Caecus is just on the verge of being deemed a true city, complete with the corruption and greed to go with the title.
 Researchers will feel right at home with the local focus on TMs, performance-enhancing drugs, and less than legal training techniques, while trainers themselves may be interested in the recently installed -type gym, which boasts both its challenge and high fashion.
 Driving their prosperity through transport, clothing manufacturing, and a black market linked directly to Piscari, Caecus is a home-away-from-home for those less than inclined to follow the word of the law.
 Its original population is largely light-skinned, with a mix of French and British dialects.

-In: ↪ Hunting for oval charms
+In: ↪ Back for Dessert